gothub/sandbox/jsonld-notes.md

-The JSON-LD API makes it necessary to have unique mapping from JSON names to IRIs, otherwise information could be lost in the expand / compact or serialization to Ntriples operations.
-Assume that we are defining a JSON-LD context where we wish to extract from a document someones name and occupation.
+The JSON-LD API makes it necessary to have unique mapping from JSON names to IRIs, otherwise information could be lost in the expand / compact or serialization to RDF operations.

+In the following example, assume that we are defining a JSON-LD context where we wish to extract from a document someones name and occupation.
 The context could be defined as shown in this JSON
 document: